 Upgrades – Great deal

+Upgrades can be a great deal for your Amtrak points.
 You can get four upgrade coupons for 10,000 points.
-The coupons are only available for upgrades from Coach to Business Class or Business to First class and you can’t use them to upgrade to a Sleeper Car accommodations.
+These coupons are only available for upgrades from coach to business class or business to first class.
+You can’t use them to upgrade to a sleeper car.

 You can buy a pack of 5 Single-Visit ClubAcela passes for 5,000 points.
 You will get access to ClubAcela at the following locations:

 You will find comfortable seating and simple free beverages and snacks, but no alcohol or substantial food.
 You’ll also get early notice of what tracks trains are departing, so you can position yourself to board early.
 However, you can’t use the passes at two of Amtrak’s most popular stations — Washington Union and New York Penn.

 And remember, at the fixed 2.9-cent-per-point value, it’s like paying $29 per lounge visit, which is steep for so few perks — plus a day pass only costs $25.